 18 days from Panama City to San Jose

-This bounteous Central American country is one that is often overlooked by the traveller, a factor which, for many, only adds to its allure.
-We… Read more
+On our Panama & Costa Rica tour you'll see that this bounteous Central American region is one that is often overlooked by the traveller, a factor… Read more

 CM5 Panama And Colombia Tour